julieechow/Distributed-Model-Contingency-Learning/README.md

 Installation Instructions<br>
 1) Install R: Download and install R from [CRAN](https://cran.r-project.org/)<br>
 2) Install [RStudio](https://www.rstudio.com/products/rstudio/download/)<br>
-3) Clone or download this repository:
+3) Clone or download this repository:<br>
 Option A Using Git (command line)
 ```bash
    git clone https://github.com/julieechow/Distributed-Model-Contingency-Learning.git
    cd Distributed-Model-Contingency-Learning
 ```
-Option B Download ZIP (no Git required)
+Option B Download ZIP (no Git required)<br>
-    Click the green <>Code button and select "Download ZIP" Extract the ZIP file to your desired location
+    Click the green <>Code button and select "Download ZIP"<br>
+    Extract the ZIP file to your desired location<br>
     Open extracted folder in RStudio and navigate to it in your file browser

+4) Extract data files: Large data files (original_data, simulated_data and output files) are stored as a single zip file using Git LFS (Large File Storage).
+After cloning or downloading the repository, extract the zip file containing data by double clicking the zip file in your file browser.<br>
+Note for Git users: If you have Git LFS installed, the zip file will be automatically downloaded when you clone the repository.
+If you do not have Git LFS installed, you can download it [here](https://git-lfs.com)

 Required R Packages<br>
 The required R packages to run each script is reported at the start of each R script.<br>